 Purgation or Virechan (Ayurveda) is an induced cleaning process using herbs.
 It is done to cleanse digestive system and typically recommended in Pitta/Bile and the liver disorders.
 It is useful in piles, poisoning, skin diseases, nausea, vomiting, colitis, chronic fevers, enlarged abdomen and jaundice.
 Virechan helps body to get rid of ama/toxins and excess pitta.
 Excessive bile or Pitta in the body is responsible for many diseases such as skin diseases, pimples, rashes, vomiting, jaundice etc.

 Virechan is not done in weak, old people, pregnant women, during menstruation, in uterus prolapse, weak digestion, Vata diseases, bleeding disorders etc.

-The leaves of plant are ground and then squeezed to get the juice.
-This juice is taken in dose of 10-20 ml, 2-3 times a day for few days.
+The leaves of the plant is ground and then squeezed to get the juice.
+This juice is taken in a dose of 10-20 ml, 2-3 times a day for a few days.

 Fever due to cough or excess pitta/bile

 Ayapanai has expectorant properties.
 In the case of fever due to cough, prepare a decoction by boiling 10 gm leaves in 200 ml water.
 Drink this twice or thrice a day.

 Prepare decoction by boiling 20 g five parts of Ayapanai plant viz. leaves, roots, flowers, fruits and stem in 400 ml water till it reduces to one-fourth quantity.
 Drink 5-10 ml of this twice a day.